- Holidays and Celebrations»

-The sweetest music to little children ears are the sound of their mother's call.
-Every time we got sick, they were there ready to ease the discomfort we felt.
+The sweetest music to little children's ears are the sound of their mother's call.
+Every time we got sick, they were there ready to ease the discomfort we feel.
 Moms always make things easy for us.
-Every time we fall, they were there to get us up and wipe away our tears.
+Every time we fall, they are there to pick us up and wipe away our tears.
 How wonderful that God created moms to nurture and love their children.

 I am dedicating this page to two wonderful moms in the world.
 I hope you will be blessed reading a bit of their stories.